 To create a hospital, designate a room as a hospital and add necessary equipment such as beds, tables, and containers.
 Assign a doctor to the room for it to function.

-Healing dwarves in dwarf fortress is crucial for maintaining a healthy fortress.
+Healing dwarves in the dwarf fortress is crucial for maintaining a healthy fortress.
 Understanding the different types of injuries and illnesses is essential, as this will help you to administer the correct treatment.
 While building a well-stocked hospital and assigning a competent doctor is important, prevention is always better than cure.

 Ensuring that your dwarves are well-fed, well-rested, and safe from harm will minimize the likelihood of accidents and illnesses.
 Additionally, taking note of any changes in your dwarves’ behavior or appearance can help you to detect any health problems early on.